 - 3 full unsubsidised visits in a year (which most people wouldn't need), or

 - three brief visits (say for repeat prescriptions or single simple problems) and one full medical review, or

 - Alternative Arrangements - Ask the receptionist about alternative financial arrangements (eg automatic payments).

-- Prevent ill health - Eat well (more fresh fruit & veges and complex carbohydrates, and less salt, fat and refined carbohydrates) instead of wasting money on supplements, walk 30 minutes per day instead of driving, give up the smoking (you will be able to afford a lot more), keep the alcohol down to 1-2 standard drinks per day and deal with what is stressing you rather than worrying or masking it with nicotine (or other drugs) and you may find you don't get so sick!!
+- Prevent ill health - Eat well (more fresh fruit & veges and complex carbohydrates, and less salt, fat and refined carbohydrates) instead of wasting money on supplements, walk 30 minutes per day instead of driving, give up the smoking (you will be able to afford a lot more), keep the alcohol down to 1-2 standard drinks per week (previously per day has been shown to be unhealthy) and deal with what is stressing you rather than worrying or masking it with nicotine (or other drugs) and you may find you don't get so sick!!

 - Short consultations - There may well be times when a brief (and hence cheaper) consultation is appropriate, such as repeat prescriptions when everything is steady and stable, or quick follow-ups.
 Also if the Receptionist is informed about what is needed at the consultation, preparations can be made to safely minimise the length of the consultation and keep the cost down.

 - Short consultations - Keep your consultation brief and to the point (don't save up problems) and it will be cheaper in the long run.
 GMS subsidies are paid at a standard rate regardless of the type or the timing of the service, so a longer consultation is much more expensive than two standard ones for children or those on a community Services Card.